 Everyone wants to know the answer to this question.
 How long should someone remain on your mailing list?
 Or, more to the point, why should you keep someone on your mailing list after five years if you never hear from them and they never bought anything from you?

 During a visit to artist David Castle’s studio, he shared with me this story.
 A certain couple had been on his mailing list for five years, and he was seriously considering dropping them.
 After all, he had neither seen nor heard from them in five years.
 Then, out of the blue, David got a phone call.
-They were going to be in town and would like to visit his studio.
-Of course, he was
+They were going to be in town and

 It’s time again for my annual Memorial Day issue.
 This is the day I give you reminders of what you should be doing to build your career and reputation and to sell more art.
 This is an incomplete list that reflects some truths as I see them at the moment.